leecaochang/mesa-core/documents/MESA-Getting-Started.md

 - `control_mode: autonomous` on security domain entities flagged as a warning
 - `reversible: true` on notification or webhook entities flagged as potentially incorrect
 - `inferred_ai` profiles missing `confidence` or `generated_at` flagged as malformed

-A crude validator that catches these classes of error will do more for adoption than perfect documentation.
-If you build this, share it via GitHub Issues.

 **Profile inheritance debugger.** The `mesa_explain_profile` tool (defined in the Specification Section 9.5) returns the full inheritance resolution path for any entity, showing which profile level contributed each effective field and whether any conflict resolution rule was applied.
 When an agent refuses an action and you cannot tell why, this is the first tool to reach for.
 MCP servers running mesa-core implementing Level 3 SHOULD expose this tool.
 Catches missing required fields, invalid operator tokens, and common semantic mistakes.
 Runs in CI so integration developers get feedback automatically.